abacus-gene/paml/Technical/Simulation/Codon/README.txt

 branch-site model A implemented in paml/codeml (see Yang & Nielsen 2002; Yang et al. 2005).

-evolverNSbranchsites samples sites from the site partitoins at random, so that the number of sites in each partition varies among replicate data sets.
+evolverNSbranchsites samples sites from the site partitions at random, so that the number of sites in each partition varies among replicate datasets.
 This is assumed by the branch-site models of Yang and Nielsen (2002).
 In the simulations of Zhang (2004) and Zhang, Nielsen & Yang (2005), the number of sites in each partition is fixed.
 These authors also considered various violations of the branch-site models